-- Your best best is to look at the testing websites as well as college admissions pages regularly for information - collegeboard.org - act.org - Communication with admissions reps is key to understanding what is required to apply.
+- Your best best is to look at the testing websites as well as college admissions pages regularly for information - \circ collegeboard.org - act.org - Communication with admissions reps is key to understanding what is required to apply.
 Students rather than guardians should be making these calls and sending these emails.
-Colleges take note of who calls/emails. - Most colleges are going test optional this year, but not all - o Some programs still require testing i.e. nursing - Some schools require SAT Subject tests
+Colleges take note of who calls/emails. - Many colleges are trending towards test optional, but not all - Some programs still require testing i.e. nursing - Student's responsibility to identify if testing required for application